Tattoos and melanated skin.

 Myth: “Color tattoos don’t work on dark skin.”

 Tattoo ink goes into the skin, it doesn’t sit on top, so the color of your skin is like a filter that the ink goes through rather than a blank canvas.
-Skin grows back over top of the tattoo during the healing process.
+Skin grows back over the top of the tattoo during the healing process.
 Your skin color will dilute the color of the ink that is used, like seeing the color through a tint.
 For darker skin tones, this means that the colors can end up more muted than on lighter skin tones.
 Colors don’t show up on darker skin tones in the same way that they do on lighter skin tones but there are colors that compliment any skin tone.

 Myth: “Black skin is harder to tattoo and scars more easily.”